ChrisDuffley/stationPlaylist/readme.md

 # StationPlaylist

-* Authors: Christopher Duffley <nvda@chrisduffley.com> (formerly Joseph Lee <joseph.lee22590@gmail.com>, originally by Geoff Shang and other contributors)
+* Authors: Christopher Duffley <nvda@chrisduffley.com>, Marco Steinebach (formerly Joseph Lee <joseph.lee22590@gmail.com>, originally by Geoff Shang and other contributors)

 This add-on package provides improved usage of StationPlaylist Studio and other StationPlaylist apps, as well as providing utilities to control Studio from anywhere.
 Supported apps include Studio, Remote Studio, Creator, Track Tool, Recorder (SPL and VT), and Streamer, as well as SAM, SPL, and AltaCast encoders.